worldbank/counting-people-climate-risk/docs/0_summary.md

 | Access to electricity          | No access to electricity                                           |
 | Access to services and markets | More than 2km from an all-season road and rural                    |

-Five steps to calculate the indicator are summarized below and the following chapters provide more detail.
+Five steps to calculate the indicator are summarized below.
+The following chapters provide more detail.

 ### Step 1: [Acquiring hazard, population and vulnerability data](1_data)